maximelafarie/maximelafarie/README.md

-Why do C# and Java developers keep breaking their keyboards?
-Because they use a strongly typed language. 🤡
+How do you check if a webpage is HTML5?
+Try it out on Internet Explorer 🤡